 On your first visit you will be given an abortion pill called mifepristone, which blocks the hormone that makes the lining of the womb suitable for the fertilised egg.
 After taking the first tablet, you will be able to go home and continue your normal everyday activities.

 Very little will happen while you are waiting for the second part of the treatment.
 A few women will have mild cramps and a little bleeding, but most will not.
 If you have heavier bleeding or significant pain, you should contact the hospital or clinic.

 If it is out-of-hours, you should go to your nearest walk-in centre or local hospital's accident and emergency (A&E) department.

 Two days later, on your second visit to the hospital or clinic, you will be given the second medicine, prostaglandin.
-Within 4-6 hours of taking prostaglandin, your womb lining will break down and be lost, along with the embryo, through bleeding from your vagina.
+Within four to six hours of taking prostaglandin, your womb lining will break down and be lost, along with the embryo, through bleeding from your vagina.
 This part of the process can be painful, but you can take a painkiller.

-Medicines used during an early medical abortion may make you sick and you may have diarrhoea.
+Medicines used during an early medical abortion may make you feel sick and you may have diarrhoea.

-Vacuum aspiration or suction termination (from 7-15 weeks of pregnancy)
+Vacuum aspiration or suction termination (from seven to 15 weeks of pregnancy)

 Vacuum aspiration, or suction termination, is a procedure that uses gentle suction to remove the foetus from the womb.
-The procedure usually takes 5-10 minutes and can be carried out under a local anaesthetic (where the area is numbed) or general anaesthetic (where you are put to sleep).
+The procedure usually takes five to 10 minutes and can be carried out under a local anaesthetic or general anaesthetic.

 Your cervix (womb entrance) will be dilated (widened) to make accessing your womb easier.
 A tablet may be placed inside your vagina a few hours before the abortion to soften your cervix and make it easier to open.
 Sometimes, an alternative ‘preparing’ tablet is given by mouth.